backdrop-contrib/seo_meta/README.md

      and `twitter:creator`.

 All tags may be set on per page/node basis or as defaults for all pages where meta tags is not exactly defined.

 For each page may be defined new canonical URL instead default.

 Different *base URL* may be used in all canonical URLs instead default (or actual) site domain.
 May be useful for mirroring.

+Little fix for "shortcut icon" link "rel" and "type" attributes - as option.

 Installation
 ------------